tuli99/VariationalMethods/README.md

 # VariationalMethods
-This is my personal note of the book 变分学基础 by Kung-ching, Chang.
-Any comments are welcome!
+This is my personal note of the book 变分学基础 (Variational Methods) by Kung-ching, Chang.
+Any suggestions and comments are welcome!